What To Do When Driving In Hazardous Conditions

 Don’t let other drivers’ lack of caution affect you.
 Keep yourself and your passengers safe.
 If a driver is following too close, maintain your speed and let them pass you.
 Unfortunately, that driver might be the car you see up the road that has gotten into an accident because of their carelessness.
 If you are going to use caution while driving and are going to go the speed limit or a little slower, please use the appropriate lane.
 Try your best to not use a passing lane unless you are passing another vehicle.

 Use common sense if the conditions worsen while driving.
 If you are having trouble seeing more than a few feet in front of you, safely pull over to the side of the road, turn on your hazard lights and wait until you can safely continue to your destination.

 Keep in mind that the people behind you may be following your car lights, so if you need to get off the road get as far over as you can and be aware of what others are doing around you.
-Get the best Auto Insurance today.
+Get the best Auto Insurance from IASTL today.